CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 And your zealousness and repetition don't make your observations any more convincing or compelling, nor do your carefully selected publicity stills that don't show any feet or shoes.
 The proof is in the film, showing full context body shots, not the still photos.

-Frank2 says on 14/Mar/06
+Frank2 said on 14/Mar/06

 Oh what's the use.
 You people believe what you want.
 Desi was six feet and Lucy was almost five ten.
 No Hollywood male star was under five ten.
 There!
 Happy?

-richinkle says on 14/Mar/06
+richinkle said on 14/Mar/06

 Frank, while I don't believe a word the President says, I do believe certain government records - particularly the height on a military discharge certificate.
 If Desi was going to pay to change the record on his height, why choose 5'-10", when his Certificate of Naturalization, which is dated two years earlier, shows 5'-11"?
 Perhaps the truth lies somewhere in between.
 Or, the Army actually does a physical when you're inducted and keeps records of it for when you're discharged.
 Whereas, a naturalization form or a passport uses an estimated height, or takes the applicant's word for it.